Fabianben/blackeye/README.md

 Thanks in advance for any and all work you contribute to Blackeye 2.0!

 ## Legal disclaimer:
-Usage of BlackEye for attacking targets without prior mutual consent is illegal.
+Phishing is <strong>illegal</strong>.
+Usage of BlackEye for attacking targets without prior mutual written consent is illegal and <strong>punishable by federal law</strong>.
 It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.
-Only use for educational purposes.
+This tool was created and should be used only for <strong>educational purposes</strong>.

 ### Usage: